-Rationale Companies are expected to publish volumes of animal-sourced foods type, increasing transparency of the extent to which the company is re on animal-sourced foods.
-Volumes may be reported as numbers of ani eliant Scoring No reporting on volumes of animal-sourced foods by type (meat, dairy, fish, eggs).
+Rationale Companies are expected to publish volumes of animal-sourced foods by type, increasing transparency of the extent to which the company is reliant on animal-sourced foods.
+Volumes may be reported as numbers of animals.
+Scoring No reporting on volumes of animal-sourced foods by type (meat, dairy, fish, eggs).
 0 The company reports on volumes of animal-sourced foods by type (meat, dairy, fish, eggs), but this reporting is limited to certain geographies, species or products.
 5 The company reports fully on volumes of animal-sourced foods by type (meat, dairy, fish, eggs), covering all relevant geographies, species and products.
-10 (Max Score 10) Explanatory Notes • This question is looking specifically for reporting on the volumes of a sourced foods by type (meat, dairy, fish, eggs) in the company's su chain.
-Reporting should reflect volumes, by weight, of product sold (for companies in the Retailers and Wholesalers, and Restaurants and B sub-sectors) or produced (for companies in the Producers and Manufacturers sub-sector).
-Alternatively, numbers of animals may b reported. • Volumes of different forms of meat, dairy, fish or eggs may be report separately or combined.
-For example, one combined volume of m may be reported for pork, beef and poultry.
-However, this question looking for volumes of each category (meat, dairy, fish and eggs) t reported separately. neat Lis • For maximum points, the question is looking for reporting that cover relevant geographies, species and products, and encompasses all products containing meat, dairy, fish or eggs as ingredients.
+10 (Max Score 10) Explanatory Notes This question is looking specifically for reporting on the volumes of a sourced foods by type (meat, dairy, fish, eggs) in the company's su chain.
+Reporting should reflect volumes, by weight, of product sold (for companies in the Retailers and Wholesalers, and Restaurants and Be sub-sectors) or produced (for companies in the Producers and Manufacturers sub-sector).
+Alternatively, numbers of animals may be reported.
+Volumes of different forms of meat, dairy, fish or eggs may be report separately or combined.
+For example, one combined volume of may be reported for pork, beef and poultry.
+However, this question looking for volumes of each category (meat, dairy, fish and eggs) to reported separately. eat is For maximum points, the question is looking for reporting that covers relevant geographies, species and products, and encompasses all products containing meat, dairy, fish or eggs as ingredients. s all

 Question 51.
 Does the company report on progress towards its targets for reducing reliance on animal-sourced foods?
-Rationale In addition to having clear policy commitments and management prac companies are expected to develop reporting criteria and publish deto progress made against targets set for reducing reliance on animal-source foods. ails of Scoring No reporting on progress towards targets for reducing reliance on animal-sourced foods.
+Rationale In addition to having clear policy commitments and management practices, companies are expected to develop reporting criteria and publish details of progress made against targets set for reducing reliance on animal-sourced foods.
+Scoring No reporting on progress towards targets for reducing reliance on animal-sourced foods.
 0 The company reports on progress towards targets for reducing reliance on animal-sourced foods, but this reporting is limited to certain geographies or business divisions.
 5 The company reports fully on progress towards targets for reducing reliance on animal-sourced foods, covering all relevant geographies and business divisions.
 10 (Max Score 10)